-Not only will running errands be more convenient, you will have less stress.
+As a result, not only will running errands be more convenient, but you will also have less stress.

 Ideally, your walkable town will be a community of vibrant people of various ages; one where there is a sense of community in which you will embrace.

-Finding yourself like the retirees in the movie Cocoon who had to escape to another planet because their lives were unbearable is not what we’re aiming for.
+Finding yourself like the retirees in the movie Cocoon who had to escape to another planet because their lives were unbearable is not what we’re aiming for (at least for me).

 Either way, look for a place that is safe with little or no crime.
 They are out there.
 You just have to look for them.

 If there is a lifestyle you’ve been dreaming of, use that as a starting point for your research.

-B. How much money do you have?
+B. How much money do I have?

 Regardless of how much money you have, your money in a walkable town should go further.

-To Sum it Up
+To sum it up

 Living in a pedestrian-friendly community is awesome for rebel retirees who want convenience and a healthy lifestyle.

-You are more likely to get out and do things when everything is closer and in walking distance from your home.
+You are more likely to get out and do things when everything is closer and within walking distance from your home.